LeChat76/Projet12OC/README.md

 * Run the webserver : `python .\main.py`

 ## Configuration
 This application need two accounts : `admin_epicevents` and `guest_epicevents`.
 User `admin_epicevents` is used to create table and record when launching the application for the first time.
 User `guest_epicevents` is used to use the database.
-Guest should have restricted access to the database (DROP commands should be fordiben) (both user with password 'Toto1234!' for this demonstration).
+Guest should have restricted access to the database (DROP commands should be fordiben).
+(both user with password 'Toto1234!' for this demonstration)
 Logged users will be connected to the database with limited MySql account.
 In that way, they could never delete tables or in worst case : the whole database!
  * from MySql CLI, create database : `CREATE DATABASE epicevents;`
  * select database                 : `USE epicevents;`
- * create user `admin_epicevents`  : `CREATE USER 'admin_epicevents' IDENTIFIED BY 'Toto1234!';`
+ * create user 'admin_epicevents'  : `CREATE USER 'admin_epicevents' IDENTIFIED BY 'Toto1234!';`
  * grant all privileges            : `GRANT ALL PRIVILEGES ON epicevents.* TO 'admin_epicevents';`
- * create user `guest_epicevents`  : `CREATE USER 'guest_epicevents' IDENTIFIED BY 'Toto1234!';`
+ * create user  'guest_epicevents' : `CREATE USER 'guest_epicevents' IDENTIFIED BY 'Toto1234!';`
  * grant limited privileges        : `GRANT SELECT, INSERT, UPDATE on epicevents.* to 'guest_epicevents';`
  * update privileges               : `FLUSH PRIVILEGES;`

 You can modify those 2 options if needed:
   * DB_HOST     : the IP Address of the SQL server (if on your own computer, your can use `localhost`)
-  * DB_NAME     : the name of the database you created on your SQL server
+  * DB_NAME     : the name of the database you created ('epicevents' like in the demonstration or other) on your SQL server

 ## Utilisation
 See bellow all menus available: